marcotroisi/blog/content/post/tools.md

 <a name="version-control"></a>
 ## Version Control

 The industry is also saying that the *best version control system* is **Git**.
 It's the system that the biggest number of companies and developers all around the world have found to be the most powerful one.
 While in terms of usage percentage it may still be fighting against SVN, a quick look at the projects that still use the latter will quickly reveal how the vast majority of them are only using it because of legacy.
 In other words, those are very old projects, and they were using SVN since before Git was even a thing.
-But then, why would they keep using such an ancient and inefficient system when there are plenty of ways to migrate to Git, is something I don't fully understand.
+But then, why would they keep using such an ancient and inefficient system when there are plenty of ways to migrate to Git?
+This is something I don't fully understand.

 <a name="code-sharing-and-collaboration"></a>
 ## Code sharing and collaboration